Sorrv/sorrv.github.io/post/weather.md

 Your browser does not support the audio element.
 </audio>

 Was the weather forecaster wrong?
-Why didn't snow at your place?
+Why it doesn't snow where your are?

 Actually the general public widely misunderstood the chance of rain, or the **Probability of Precipitation** (*PoP*).